jhvanderschee/hugocodex/content/en/posts/adding-analytics-to-your-hugo-website.md

 date: 2023-02-03
 ---

-To get analytics in a Hugo Jamstack website, you can use a combination of the following approaches:
+To get analytics in a Hugo Jamstack website, you can use one of the following approaches:

 1. Third-party analytics tools such as Google Analytics, Mixpanel, or Piwik.
 These tools provide a tracking code that you can embed in your JAMstack website to collect user behavior data.
 1. Custom server-side tracking: You can use a serverless function to track user behavior data and store it in a database.